lribeiroalves/PyTradeGames/README.md

 The user must create an account, providing an username, password and email.
 After that, he or she must register all of its games, so they can be visible to the other users.

-Once everything is ready, the user might search in the users page for the desired games and try to negotiate them.
+Once everything is ready, the user might search in the users page for the desired games and try to negotiate them with their owners.

 After the conclusion of a trade, both users must finish it and rate the other from 1 to 5.
 The average rate score of a user is shown to everyone in the users page, this way, the community can identify worst users, and ignore them.